 When: Thursday, April 27th @ 9PM

 Dwynell Roland came into 2017 as one of Minneapolis’ hottest up and coming MCs, long slept on, he’s finally getting some well deserved recognition.
-Just off of tour supporting P.O.S, Roland will headline the 7th Street Entry towards the end of April.
+Just off of tour supporting P.O.S, Roland will headline the 7th Street Entry tonight.
 Powered by Go95, the event will also include performances from RP Hooks, co-Rotation members Devon Reason & Travis Gorman, Juice Lord, and DJ Fundo; a solid lineup for the price of $8.
 This one is 18+, click the link below to buy your tickets now before they sell out.

 Location: 205 E Hennepin Avenue, Minneapolis